 Metal cat fencing is another option for your cat and is a bit different from dog metal fencing.
 Since cats are great jumpers and climbers, the standard metal fencing may not contain them.
 In order to fence in a yard area for your cat, you need to either enclose the arch or roof the fenced area inward at the top to limit the cat from jumping over the fence.

 These spiky strips are placed on the top around all your fences.
 As long as your fences are high enough, spiky strips are said to prohibit your cat from climbing over the top.
 Spiky strips prevent other cats from getting in your yard and may prevent any unwanted guests as well.
 These strips are simple and are very cost-effective options for pet containment.
+We’ve written more about spiky strips here if you’d like more in-depth information.

 In order to give your pet a safe, effective and environment-friendly shelter, you can choose from the above-mentioned types of fences or enclosures available in the market.
 Here at Pet Stop, you may notice we’re experts with underground fence technology and provide solutions for training your pets effectively.
 With fences, you can easily change your backyard into a safe habitat for your pet; The arrangement and positioning of fences to prevent cats from jumping over fences or getting out of your yard.